asyncapi/spec/versions/next/asyncapi.md

 ### <a name="format"></a>Format

-The files describing the Asynchronous API in accordance with the AsyncAPI Specification are represented as JSON objects and conform to the JSON standards.
+The files describing the message-driven API in accordance with the AsyncAPI Specification are represented as JSON objects and conform to the JSON standards.
 YAML, being a superset of JSON, can be used as well to represent a A2S (AsyncAPI Specification) file.

 For example, if a field is said to have an array value, the JSON array representation will be used: